bs-production/front-end-guidelines/main-message.md

 - Branded vehicles
 - Photos

-**If the dealer’s existing site has a full-width (browser window width) main message, create a full-width main message for the site you are building.**

 1. Images
-  - Use high quality images that appropriately convey the company and services
+  - Use high quality images that appropriately convey the company and services and compress the final .jpg or .png.
     - In Photoshop: always convert large, hi-res images, logos, or assets to ‘smart objects’ to preserve the original quality when revisions need to be made
     - In Photoshop: use layer masks to crop your images to preserve image data in case photos need to be cropped differently in the future
   - Use discretion when applying filters, effects or editing photos